oracle-livelabs/adb/dedicated/adb-prov-vmc/adb-prov-vmc.md

     - Node Count: Displays the number of selected database servers that will participate in the Autonomous VM Cluster.

     - Maximum number of Autonomous Container Databases: Specifies the maximum number of   Autonomous Container Databases (ACDs) that can be created in this Autonomous VM Cluster.
 The specified value represents an upper limit only.
-ACDs must be created separately when needed.
-Each ACD also requires at least 2 available OCPUs per node.

-    - OCPU count per VM: Specify the number of OCPUs allocated to each VM.
+    - ECPU count per VM: Specify the number of ECPUs allocated to each VM.
 The minimum supported value is 5 OCPUs per VM.

-    - Database memory per OCPU (GB): Specify the amount of memory allocated per OCPU for Autonomous Databases running in the Autonomous VM Cluster.
+    - Database memory per ECPU (GB): Specify the amount of memory allocated per ECPU for Autonomous Databases running in the Autonomous VM Cluster.

     - Database storage(TB): Specify the storage capacity available for Autonomous Database creation within the Autonomous VM Cluster.